andrewMacmurray/realworld-hasura/README.md

 ### Performance Caveats

-- The backend is running on free infrastructure (free heroku postgres db, hasura cloud free and a free heroku dyno), it will very likely topple over if put under load!
+- The backend is running on free infrastructure (hasura cloud free and a free heroku dyno), it will very likely topple over if put under load!

 ### Some notable differences to reference Realworld